amartya-dev/flutter-bloc/CONTRIBUTING.md

 The following is a set of guidelines for contributing to flutter-bloc.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
  - Be sure you are looking to add something of substance to this project, not just spam PRs.
 PRs must meet the Hacktoberfest Quality Standards
  - Please be available to make changes within 48 hours when requested to do so.
 If you don’t, then your PR may be closed.
+ - Be sure to add flutter-bloc related work in this repository.

 ### How Can I Contribute?
   * Reporting Bugs